xamarin/Gendarme.Rules.Xamarin/README.md

 The `Gendarme.Rules.Xamarin.dll` assembly will be output into `bin`.

+To run:

-The run: `mono bin/gendarme.exe [Some.Assembly.To.Analyze.dll]`.
+`mono bin/gendarme.exe [Some.Assembly.To.Analyze.dll]`

+For example, to run only the Gendarme.Rules.Xamarin rules, and have the report show only `high` and `critical` violations saved to an HTML file on your Desktop, issue:

-For example, you might run something like: `mono gendarme.exe --set xamarin --severity critical --html ~/Desktop/Gendarme-Report.html /Users/Demo/Projects/Test/bin/Some.Assembly.To.Analyze.dll`
+`mono gendarme.exe --set xamarin --severity high --html ~/Desktop/Gendarme-Report.html /Users/Demo/Projects/Test/bin/Some.Assembly.To.Analyze.dll`